normanbarber/hoarderless-css/README.md

     node server

 ### Specs
-Currently this tool identifies any of the selector types listed below or any combination of these.
+Currently this tool identifies any of the selector types listed below or any combination.
 These include some of the most commonly used combinators but will be including more as I have time
 * class
 * id
 * tag